The Message Trust: Community Grocery

-During the first Covid lockdown in 2020, The Message Trust saw that a number of their neighbours in Wythenshawe were struggling to put food on the table, so they delivered 60,000 meals and food parcels to families across the area.
+During the first Covid lockdown in 2020, The Message Trust responded to food poverty in Wythenshawe by delivering 60,000 meals and food parcels to families across the area.

-As lockdown lifted, the need became even more apparent, so they set up The Community Grocery in Sharston, one of the first of its kind in the UK.
+As lockdown lifted, they set up The Community Grocery in Sharston, one of the first of its kind in the UK.
 For just £5 a year, and from £5 a shop, members come into store and can choose 12 items of food from fridge and freezer, tinned goods, bakery, fresh fruit and veg and household goods.
-They work with a number of major partners and suppliers from FMCG companies who have a surplus of food, helping to reduce food waste.
+The Community Grocery works with a number of major partners and suppliers from FMCG companies who have a surplus of food, helping to reduce food waste.
 They also work with other charities and church partners to provide practical support, including cookery classes, money management and the Alpha course.

 As of March 2023, they have 21 Community Groceries across the UK including Lincoln, Telford, Bolton, Ilford and Burnley, feeding over 40,000 families each week.